Banking in Canada is reliable and convenient, though not always free. With some research, you can find out which is the best bank in Canada for you.

 Which is the best bank in Canada for me?

-The ‘Big Five’ banks in Canada all (RBC, BMO, TD, CIBC, and Scotiabank) have programs for newcomers.
+The ‘Big Five’ banks in Canada all (BMO, CIBC, Scotiabank, TD Canada Trust, RBC) have programs for newcomers, as do other banks including HSBC Bank Canada and National Bank of Canada.
 These come with special newcomer incentives, so be sure to look into them.
 The best bank in Canada for you will depend on your specific needs.
 The banks that’ll be covered in this article are as follows:

 - HSBC Canada